Selvaticus/algorithms-and-data-structures/exercises/README.md

 ### Stringigy numbers

-Given an object transform all the valyes that are numbers into string representations of the same value.
+Given an object transform all the values that are numbers into string representations of the same value.

 Check the file `stringify_numbers.js` for code and `stringify_numbers.test.js` for test cases.

+### Collect strings

+Given an object collect all the values that are strings into an array (Object might be nested)

+Check the file `collect_strings.js` for code and `collect_strings.test.js` for test cases.